romainroehrig/EMS/README.md

 ## Quick installation
 To install EMS on a CNRM computer, with access to the CNRM Lustre system:

 1. Get the installation script:

    `wget https://raw.githubusercontent.com/romainroehrig/EMS/master/install.sh`

+   You should make this script executable: `chmod u+x install.sh`

 2. Modify `install.sh` (or execute `install.sh -h` to get its usage):